Mohamedsaad27/University-Housting/README.md

 ## Features

 - **User-Friendly Interface**: Our website features an intuitive design, making it easy for users to navigate and find the information they need.

-- **Comprehensive Search**: Users can search for housing based on various criteria such as location, rent, amenities, and more.

 - **Secure Application Process**: Applying for housing is a secure and straightforward process.
 Students can submit their applications online with ease.